Overview - revised in January 2026

 Starting point – arriving by car

-The starting point if arriving by car is the northern end of Capricorn Esplanade.
-There is parking on the road.
+The starting point if arriving by car is the northern most carpark along Capricorn Esplanade, where Holiday Way leads from the carpark to the beach.

 Turn around point